-Inforiver comes packaged with intelligent number format & scaling recognition capabilities that help display data in a perceptive manner right out of the box.
+Inforiver for Power BI comes prepackaged with intelligent number formatting & scaling recognition capabilities that help display data in a perceptive manner in your table / matrix style reports right out of the box.
 The in-built intelligence does the hard work so that you do not have to.

 Let us take a sample dataset as shown below.
 You can immediately spot data of mixed granularity – with values in millions, thousands, and even one that is just a few dollars’ worth.